-The internship is designed to provide the student with supervised on-the-job training.
+The internship (a minimum of a 150 hours) is designed to provide the student with supervised on-the-job training.
 A contract between the University, student, and employer provides the groundwork.
 Objectives, evaluations, written log, and a study of the organization are designed to provide a realistic learning experience.